-Provider Oualifications

 Licensed as Low Voltage Contractor with the Georgia Office of Secretary of State if the members home requires modification of phone wiring.

-Certificate (specify): Other Standard (specify): Must meet the requirements outlined in C-2(f).
+Must meet the requirements outlined in C-2(f).
 Must meet DCH enrollment criteria.
 Must demonstrate compliance with DCH Policy and Procedure Manual for the applicable service.
-Verification of Provider Qualifications Entity Responsible for Verification:

-Other Standard (specify):

-Must meet DCH enrollment criteria. nd Procedure Manual for the applicable service.
+Must meet DCH and DHS enrollment criteria including attendance of new provider training and Centralized Verification Organization (CVO) review of all licensure and exclusion.
+Provider also must comply with DCH review of physical environment, ability to comply with documentation/security standards, and staffing qualifications/ratios.

-The Department of Community Health, Division of of Medical Assistance and Provider Enrollment.
+The Department of Community Health, Division of Medical Assistance and Provider Enrollment.
 Frequency of Verification:

-Upon enrollment, recertification, and on an as nee ded basis as indicated by audit.
+Upon enrollment, recertification, and on an as needed basis as indicated by audit.

-Appendix C: Participant Services

-C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the spe ecification are readily available to CMS upon request through

-the Medicaid agency or the operating agency (if application of the control of the ble).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Service Type: Other Service

-sts the authority to provide the following additional service no

-specified in statute. ,
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-Service Title:

 Financial Management Services (FMS)

-HCBS Taxonomy:

 Category 1: Sub-Category 1:

-Category 1.
-Sub-Category 1.

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

+Application for 1915(c) HCBS Waiver: Draft GA.008.08.02 - Jul 01, 2024

-Category 4: Sub-Category 4:
+Servi ce Definition (Scope): Category 4: Sub-Category 4:

-Complete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one:

-Service is included in approved waiver.
-There is no change in service specifications.

-Service is included in approved waiver.
-The service specifications have been modified.